 A baby who is scooting on the floor is often in a hurry to explore their surroundings.
 It might lead to mishaps if you do not baby-proof your house.
 Here are a few precautions to prevent accidents when your baby scoots (10).

-• Remove sharp-edged furniture or cover it: A scooting baby might bang against sharp-edged furniture, leading to injuries.
-Keep sharp-edged furniture away or cover the edges with protective padding.
+- Remove sharp-edged furniture or cover it: A scooting baby might bang against sharp-edged furniture, leading to injuries.
+Keep them away or cover the edges with protective padding or corner protectors to lower the chance of injury.
+These easy-to-use items can help you feel more secure as your baby begins to explore their environment.

 How To Help Baby Go From Scooting To Crawling?